redhat-cop/network.backup/README.md

 # Use Cases

 `Full Backup`:
-- This enables the user to fetch running configuration from the device and save the backup to a local or remote data store
+- This enables the user to fetch running network configuration from the device and save the backup to a local or remote data store
 - Users can also push backup files onto GitHub with tags.

 `Differential backup`:
-- This enables users to backup configuration only when there has been some change since the last time we did a backup.
+- This enables users to backup network configuration only when there has been some change since the last time we did a backup.
 - Users can use this operation to get differential backup and save the backed-up files to either the local data store or to the GitHub repository
 - Users can also push backup files onto GitHub with tags.